Betty Wright: The Movie

-Betty Wright: The Movie is a musical album, a collaboration by singer Betty Wright and The Roots.
+Betty Wright: The Movie is a musical album, a collaboration by singer Betty Wright and the Roots.
 It was released on November 15, 2011.

 Background

 Although this was the first album Wright released in almost ten years, she spent time writing, singing back up, arranging, and producing songs for several artists including Keyshia Cole, Diddy, Joss Stone, Kelly Clarkson, and Lil Wayne.
-She teamed up with The Roots for several studio sessions to bring forth this project.
+She teamed up with the Roots for several studio sessions to bring forth this project.
 All songs were either written or co-written by Wright herself.

 Singles

 The lead single for the album is the upbeat performance of "Grapes on a Vine" featuring Lil Wayne.

 Release

 The album was released on November 15, 2011 by S-Curve Records.
-It has received generally positive reviews by critics with Metascore giving it a 73 out of 100.
+It has received generally positive reviews by critics with a Metacritic giving it a score of 73 out of 100.
 It was listed as #6 on Associated Press's best albums of 2011.